Gospel (Christmas Eve): Matthew 1:1-25

 The term "virgin" had a broader meaning in the time of Jesus than a female who had never had intercourse.
 A virgin was simply a young girl of marrying age.

 The passage for the birth of Jesus can be divided into three parts: 1) the dilemma over the pregnancy, 2) the dream and the prophecy, 3) the birth of Jesus.
 The dilemma was studied in much greater detail at the Fourth Sunday in Advent, Cycle A. To summarize, Mary's pregnancy presented Joseph with few options; as a "righteous" Jew he wished to follow the Law, save personal face, and still have compassion on his betrothed.
 But the dream changed his mind.
 Like his name sake in the Old Testament, Joseph received God's will in his sleep.
 Many cultures hold dreams as a conduit to the divine will; the key to the dream was proper interpretation, for such would reveal God's intent.
 Not only did Matthew portray the scene in Old Testament terms, he reinforced the scene with Scripture.
 How did Joseph really know the message came from God?
 How could neophytes believe in the virgin birth?
 The quotation from Isaiah gave the answer.
-While Isaiah only referred to a teenaged girl expecting a birth, Matthew (along with Luke) presented the impossible; a virgin birth was the means for God to live among his people!
+While Isaiah only referred to a teenage girl expecting a birth, Matthew (along with Luke) presented the impossible; a virgin birth was the means for God to live among his people!

 Presented together, Matthew saw the genealogy and the birth of Jesus as a fulfillment of God's plans.
 Divine providence began with God's promises to Abraham for a land and a people.
 They continued through descendants to the covenant with David: an eternal throne for the King of Israel.
 Even through the loss of the monarchy and the destruction of the nation in the Babylonian exile, God would not abandon his people.
 From one generation to the next, God's promises remained in effect.
 In the "fullness of time," he kept his promises in the birth of the Messiah, the Jew who would fulfill the Law and bring about the Kingdom, the heir to the eternal throne of David.
 But, the Messiah would not stand over the people, but be one of the people.
 For, in the appearance of the Promised One, God spoke of his will clearly.
 He would gather all his people, regardless of rank, wealth, or moral standing into his Kingdom.
 The One born among us would be One with us and for us.

 How do you see Jesus as the fulfillment of God's promises?
-How does the birth of the Jesus change your outlook?
+How does the birth of Jesus change your outlook?

 The origin of Jesus spoke not only of his source but of his destiny.
-After all, the name Jesus meant "God saves."
+After all, the name Jesus means "God saves."
 For Matthew, the genealogy and the birth of Jesus revealed his mission and his standing with God.
 The ancestors and the event of his birth defined the type of Messiah God would send to the world.

 Let us give God thanks for such an unimaginable blessing to us.